M-Shrief/M-Shrief/README.md

     - Adeeb’s backend:
       - JavaScript and TypeScript
-      - Nodejs and Express.js
+      - Nodejs and Express.js with gRPC and Protocol Buffers
       - Postgres and TypeORM with Redis/ValKey

     - Users' service:
-      - Go
+      - Go with gRPC and Protocol Buffers
       - Postgres with Sqlc and Pgx.

   - Characteristics: